JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-coroutines-with-idea.md

    fun main() = runBlocking<Unit> {
        val a = async {
-           println("I'm computing a piece of the answer") 6
+           println("I'm computing part of the answer")
+           6
        }
        val b = async {
-           println("I'm computing another piece of the answer") 7
+           println("I'm computing another part of the answer") 7
        }
        println("The answer is ${a.await() * b.await()}")